June Callwood: Career

 Callwood began her journalism career at her high school, Brantford Collegiate Institute, where she was editor of the school paper.
 She later worked for the Brantford Expositor as a cub reporter and received 50¢ per week for assorted writing and proofreading assignments.
 During this time, in the midst of World War II, June was earning $7.50 a week, half of which she gave to her mother for rent.
 In 1942, she was offered a job with The Globe and Mail and moved to Toronto.
 She married journalist Trent Frayne two years later, but continued to use her own surname because The Globe and Mail at that time did not employ married women.

 Callwood left The Globe and Mail to raise a family but later resumed her career by becoming a freelance journalist, writing books and magazine pieces, many for Maclean's.
 In the spring of 1957, she interviewed Elvis Presley in Toronto, during the singer's first tour of Canada.
 Soon after, she ghost-wrote autobiographies for such prominent Americans as broadcaster Barbara Walters, film director Otto Preminger and Dr. Charles William Mayo.
 Frayne and Callwood also hosted the CBC Television talk show The Fraynes in the 1954-55 television season.

 Callwood later entered television journalism, hosting the series In Touch on CBC Television from 1975 to 1978.
 She also hosted two series, National Treasure and Caregiving with June Callwood, for Vision TV.

-Callwood's career was marked by a strong concern for social justice, especially on issues affecting children and women.
-She became one of Canada's most famous social justice activists, founding or co-founding over 50 Canadian social action organizations including youth and women's hostels.
-She founded Casey House (a Toronto hospice for people with AIDS), Jessie's (now called Jessie's: The June Callwood Centre for Young Women), PEN Canada, the Canadian Civil Liberties Association, and Feminists Against Censorship.

 In 2004, Callwood went public about her battle with cancer.
 She refused treatment and continued to be active until she succumbed to the disease in the morning of April 14, 2007.
 Callwood was last seen on TV on April 2, 2007, in the CBC show The Hour, interviewed by George Stroumboulopoulos.

 A biography, written by Anne Dublin and entitled June Callwood: A Life of Action, was published in March 2007.

 Activism

-Charities and organizations group which Callwood founded or helped to found include: